This article is about how to handle a customer’s credit card

 3. Work to put the customer at ease

 The Marriott employee stood supportively behind the desk while I read the texts on my phone.
 She was patient.
 When the problem was resolved, she helped put me at ease by telling me this happens all of the time.
 The waiter, in contrast, just stood there looking at his customer and the rest of the party.
 He made us all uncomfortable and certainly didn’t put our friend at ease.

 When a customer’s credit card is declined, recognize how uncomfortable the situation is for the customer.
 Be discrete, make sure your words and body language don’t convey judgment and try to put the customer at ease with your words.
-When you do, you’ll be remembered for perfectly handling one of the most difficult customer interactions.
+When you do, you’ll be remembered for correctly handling one of the most challenging customer interactions.

 Was This Helpful?

 I’m asking you because my newsletter offers ideas like this all the time.
 If you’re not yet subscribed, sign up here.

 For more help in how to talk to customers, check out:

 Customer Service Onsite Training Workshops – Fully Customized, Engaging, Fun Customer Service Training for your team

 Customer Service eLearning– 8 courses to improve the way your employees talk to customers over the phone and email

 Watch this short video to learn more about our customer service eLearning.